 Please note that Amazon items below have good customer reviews rating.
 And to get the package volume, we multiplied the dimensions then divided the total by 1728 to convert from cubic inches to cubic feet.

 |Item Price||Package Weight (lb)||Package Volume (ft3)||Foam Density (lb/ft3)|

 |Block set A||$10.80||0.79||0.34||2.32|

-You can see that set A has a much lower foam density than the others which makes the product of inferior quality.
-So, it’s no wonder its price is a lot cheaper (by at least $9).
+You can see that set A has a much lower foam density than the others which probably makes the product of inferior quality.

-The highest quality one is set E (our own product), which has a foam density that’s higher than the rest.
-This justifies the apparently expensive price tag.
+The highest quality one is set E, which has a foam density that’s higher than all the rest.

-In summary, here are your options in this shopping scenario:
+In summary, here are your two options in this shopping scenario:

 - If you’re looking for the top quality regardless of the cost, grab set E.